-Municipality: any city or village or district with territory within the boundaries of Kane County.
+Municipality: any city or village, district, or other unit of local government with territory within the boundaries of Kane County.

-New development: shall have the same definition as set forth in the Highway Code (605 ILCS 5/5-903).
+New development: shall have the same definition as set forth in the Highway Code (605 ILCS 5/5-903), that for purposes of this Ordinance, occurs within the boundaries of Kane County.
 For the purpose of Section Ten of this Ordinance, new development shall additionally constitute a structure or group of structures that require site specific development approval.